 CSS to Hide Title

 The English program at the University of WIsconsin-Platteville is a part of a large, vibrant humanities program, with strengths in many areas, including professional writing, creative writing, film, literature, and education.
 Each year, the department sponsors a number of visiting writer readings, student readings, and the Thomas Hickey Creative Writing Festival.
-Addtionally, the English program partners with the Writing Center to find outstanding Freshman Composition essays for the yearly publication of Stylus: Anthology of Freshman Writing.
+Addtionally, the English program partners with the Writing Center to find outstanding College Writing essays for the yearly publication of Stylus: Anthology of College Writing.

 To prepare students for writing and teaching careers in a variety of professional environments, in which creativity, critical thinking, and a broad cultural perspective are required.
 English courses teach proficiency in literary analysis, professional and creative writing, cultural analysis and creation, and the mastery of rhetorical devices.